 - Are there medicines or nutritional supplements I should be taking?

-- Do I need referrals to other health services such as genetic counselor?
+- Do I need referrals to other health services such as genetic counseling?